Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Threshold estimation, testing and interest rates

 We aim to test the presence of a threshold in the diffusion dynamics. \cite{su2017} propose a test for the presence of a threshold based on quasi-likelihood ratio.
-Here, we derive {a heuristic} test from the CLT in Theorem~\ref{th:joint:CLT}.\eqref{th2:item:CLT}; therefore, we assume that its assumptions are satisfied.
-Moreover, we assume that we have already estimated parameters and threshold as in Section \ref{sec:threshold}, {obtaining $(\widehat{r},\widehat{a}^\pm_{T_N,N}, \widehat{b}^\pm_{T_N,N}) := (\widehat{r},(\widehat{a}^\pm, \widehat{b}^\pm)_{T_N,N}^{\widehat{r}})$.}
+Here, we derive a test from the CLT in Theorem~\ref{th:joint:CLT}.\eqref{th2:item:CLT}; therefore, we suppose that its assumptions are satisfied.
+Moreover, we assume that the threshold parameter $r$ is given.
+In applications, a natural choice for $r$ will be the (Q)MLE $\hat{r}$.
+With fixed threshold, we can estimate the drift parameters obtaining $(\widehat{a}^\pm_{T_N,N}, \widehat{b}^\pm_{T_N,N})$.
+From Theorem~\ref{th:joint:CLT}.\eqref{th2:item:CLT}, if $T_N^2/N$ goes to 0 as $N\to\infty$,